pwa-builder/pwabuilder-blog/src/docs/ios/build-your-ios-app/build-your-ios-app.md

   - iOS
 ---

-If you haven't already, create an iOS app package for your PWA using [PWABuilder](https://www.pwabuilder.com).

-Once you've downloaded your iOS app package, your next steps are:
+Once you've built your iOS app using [PWABuilder](https://www.pwabuilder.com), you're ready for your next steps:

 1. **Build your project** in Xcode
 2. **Test your app**: Run your project in Xcode to try out your PWA on an iPhone simulator or physical iOS device.